 “When we are alerted to content that violates our policy, we may remove it.
 [This is] in consultation with rights holders.
 Also, [we will] refrain from promoting or playlisting it on our service.”

-Also, they’ve created an internal content monitoring tool called AudioWatch, which identifies flagged contents.
+Spotify created an internal content monitoring tool called AudioWatch, which identifies flagged contents.

-In conclusion, R. Kelly and XXXTencion are the first artists to feel the wrath of Spotify’s new policy.
+Also, R. Kelly and XXXTencion are the first artists to feel the wrath of Spotify’s new policy.
 Although their music was removed from all Spotify-owned playlists, it can still be streamed on Spotify’s platform.